Announcing the 2019 British Ecological Society award winners

-The British Ecological Society (BES) announced today the winners of its annual awards and prizes, recognising eight distinguished ecologists whose work has benefited the scientific community and society in general.
+The British Ecological Society (BES) announced today the winners of its annual awards and prizes, recognising nine distinguished ecologists whose work has benefited the scientific community and society in general.

-- Honorary Membership: Professor Andrew Watkinson from the University of East Anglia
+- Honorary Membership: Bill Sutherland, University of Cambridge

 Honorary membership is the highest honour the BES gives, recognising exceptional contributions at international level to the generation, communication and promotion of ecological knowledge and solutions.
 Other people that currently hold Honorary Membership include Sir David Attenborough, Dame Georgina Mace, Sir Charles Godfray and Sir John Lawton.